Back to Blog

 • A code is sent to your registered mobile phone via SMS.

-• You enter this code on the login screen to complete the authentication process.
+• You enter this code on the login screen.
+This completes the authentication process.

-While SMS-based 2FA can be slightly less secure than app-based authentication (due to potential SIM-swapping or interception), it is still a significant improvement over password-only logins.
-The authenticator app method typically offers stronger security, and it does not rely on cellular reception or data coverage.
+While SMS-based 2FA can be slightly less secure than app-based authentication, it is still a significant improvement over password-only logins.
+The authenticator app method typically offers stronger security.
+It does not rely on cellular reception or data coverage.

 Why Is 2FA More Secure?